FabSwingers.com

 Reply privately, Reply in forum +quote or View forums list

-By *ldgeezermeMan 34 weeks ago
+By *ldgeezermeMan over a year ago

 "Yes, I have even less trust in anyone in authority and I now question everything and doubt most of what I am told by MSM/government/opposition parties."